MooHoll/physalia-DNAm-EcoEvo/5_Friday/readme.md

 * Follow the `R` script: `weighted_meth_per_feature.R` using the files provided

-*Use the small versions of the files to try to get it working, the larger versions are full `coverage` and `annotation` files for Daphnia magna - a species of waterflea.*
+*The files we will use are a subset of the actual files and so the final results won't be biologically meaningful.*